Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-monsters-g-w.md

 Caster level 29th; save DC 18 + spell level.
 The save DCs are Charisma-based.

+### Spells
-**Spells:** An elder titan can use arcane spells as a 29th-level wizard or divine spells as a 29th-level cleric, from the cleric list and from the Knowledge and Magic domains.
+An elder titan can use arcane spells as a 29th-level wizard or divine spells as a 29th-level cleric, from the cleric list and from the Knowledge and Magic domains.
 He will also possess the knowledge of at least three epic spells and the means by which to develop them,